-Nancy Reagan first stated in 1981 that she wished to help educate the youth and play a role in bringing awareness about dangers associated with drug abuse.
+Nancy Reagan first stated in 1981 that she wished to help educate the youth of America and play a role in bringing awareness about the dangers associated with drug abuse.

 “As I’ve said many times, drug abuse knows no boundaries.
 It crosses all lines – geographical, racial, political, economic,” Nancy Reagan once said.
-“Not only can it tear down an entire nation, it also brings danger into the lives of our most precious resource our children.”
+“Not only can it tear down an entire nation, it also brings danger into the lives of our most precious resources: our children.”

-History of Just Say No
+History of “Just Say No”

-It is tradition that First Ladies of the United States take on one topic or issue the country faces during their time in the White House.
-For example, Eleanor Carter focused on mental health, Barbara Bush looked at literacy in the country and Michelle Obama helped with child obesity and fitness.
+It is tradition that First Ladies of the United States take-on one topic or issue the country faces during her time in the White House.
+For example, First Ladies Eleanor Carter focused on mental health, Barbara Bush examined literacy, and Michelle Obama brought awareness to child obesity and fitness.
 For the Reagan administration, Nancy Reagan chose to combat teen drug abuse.

-The Just Say No movement first started in 1982.
+The “Just Say No” movement first started in 1982.
 The phrase began when Nancy Reagan was doing a speaking tour and visited an elementary school.
 During the visit, she took questions from students.
 The Reagan Foundation recalls the moment.

 “A little girl raised her hand,” she remembered, “and said, ‘Mrs. Reagan, what do you do if somebody offers you drugs?’
-And I said, ’well, you just say no.’”
+And I said, ‘Well, you just say ‘no.’”

 This is how the movement began.

-In the early and mid 1980’s to aid the anti-drug campaign, Nancy Reagan went on a press tour, appearing dozens of times to speak about the issue that was important to her.
-In 1984 alone, she made 110 appearances and 14 anti-drug speeches.
+In the early and mid-1980s, to aid the anti-drug campaign, Nancy Reagan went on a press tour, appearing dozens of times to speak about the issue that was important to her.
+In 1984 alone she made 110 appearances and 14 anti-drug speeches.

 Her efforts to curb school-age drug and alcohol abuse saw her travel through 65 cities across 33 states and even nine foreign countries.
-According to the Reagan Foundation she also invited the spouses of 24 heads of state to a three-day anti-drug forum in the United States to raise global awareness of the issue.
+According to the Reagan Foundation, she also invited the spouses of 24 heads of state to a three-day, anti-drug forum in the United States to raise global awareness of the issue.

-In 1986, President Reagan signed a proclamation that created the first official “Just Say No to Drugs Week”.
+In 1986, President Reagan signed a proclamation that created the first official “Just Say No to Drugs Week.”

 “For five years, I’ve been traveling across the country, learning and listening,” she said during the speech.
-“One of the most hopeful signs I’ve seen is the building of an essential new awareness of how terrible and threatening drug abuse is to our society… Indifference is not an option.
+“One of the most hopeful signs I’ve seen is the building of an essential new awareness of how terrible and threatening drug abuse is to our society. … Indifference is not an option.
 We want you to help us create an outspoken intolerance for drug use, for the sake of our children.
 I implore each of you to be unyielding and inflexible in your opposition to drugs.”

 During the address she also said the line most commonly associated with the movement: “Say ‘yes’ to your life.
 And when it comes to drugs and alcohol, just say ‘no.’”

 The movement gained nationwide media attention, even recruiting major pop culture figures to speak on the problem.
-Some major figures that appeared alongside Nancy Reagan and in other Just Say No campaigns included Whitney Houston, David Hasselhoff, Kareem Abdul-Jabbar and Arnold Schwarzenegger.
+Some major figures that appeared alongside Nancy Reagan and in other “Just Say No” campaigns included Whitney Houston, David Hasselhoff, Kareem Abdul-Jabbar, and Arnold Schwarzenegger.

-By 1988, there were more than 12,000 Just Say No clubs that had formed across the country and around the world, many clubs and organizations still remain in operation.
+By 1988, more than 12,000 “Just Say No” clubs had formed across the country and around the world; many clubs and organizations still remain in operation.

-Similarly, the Drug Abuse Resistance Education, D.A.R.E., was being used alongside the Just Say No Campaign to try to fortify the anti-drug message.
+Similarly, the Drug Abuse Resistance Education (D.A.R.E.) program was used alongside the “Just Say No” campaign to try to fortify the anti-drug message.